swissi2000/Centroid-ProbeApp/docs/ToolSetterMod1.md

 ![](/images/pa099.PNG)

 This option was added in v1.2 and will display a message after the probing cycle with the fixed TT has finished and the tool has been retracted.
-A *Remainder* can be added here to attach the DUst Boot before the job continues.
+A *Remainder* can be added here to attach the Dust Boot before the job continues.
 The message needs to be confirmed with a *Cycle Start*.

 ![](/images/pa076.PNG)